-Creating and sticking to a healthy meal plan can be tricky.
+Creating a healthy meal plan on a budget can be tricky.
 We so often have the best of intentions: we develop a meal plan(ish), buy our groceries, fist pump when we’re $16 under budget, and then suddenly your two year old is screaming, the baby has a rash, and making that Pinterest-worthy quiche for dinner is the last thing on your mind because McDonalds here we come!!

 The guilt of feeding your toddler a Go-Gurt and cheeseburger for dinner doesn’t weigh as heavy as your eyelids from not having slept all week, so you brush it off and pray you get to bed before midnight tonight.
 You tell yourself you’ll do better next week.
 You’ll create a better meal plan that is healthy but that allows for some flexibility.
 This week was just a rough week.
 Next week will be better…hopefully…